Tips To Beat The Christmas Burglar

 Don’t Hide Spare Keys

 Burglars know to look for hidden door keys.
 So don’t hide a spare under stones, doormats, above the door on a ledge or any other obvious places.
 Instead, give the spare key to a trusted neighbour or a family member.
+If you have hidden your keys and lost them then you can call your local Worthing locksmith to replace your locks for peace of mind.

 Lastly, Don’t Forget To Register Your Gifts